outrunnl/dbcollect/README.md

 ### Important note

+Ideally, _dbcollect_ collects Oracle AWR reports in HTML format as HTML can be processed (parsed) reliably.
+It can also generate Statspack reports.
+This is how _dbcollect_ decides which reports to produce:

-By default, _dbcollect_ attempts to collect Oracle AWR reports in HTML format.
-For this, Oracle requires Diagnostics Pack (see Oracle doc id 1490798.1).
+Oracle AWR reports require Diagnostics Pack (see Oracle doc id 1490798.1).
-_dbcollect_ can not directly determine if you have this license or not.
-As an indirect method, it checks the dba_feature_usage_statistics table whether "AWR Reports" has been used previously or not.
+_dbcollect_ can not directly determine if you have this license or not - it checks the dba_feature_usage_statistics table whether "AWR Reports" has been used previously or not, and falls back to Statspack otherwise, unless the ```--force``` flag has been specified.
+The decision flow is as follows:
-If this is NOT the case, dbcollect produces an error message "No prior AWR usage detected" and proceeds with the next database if any.

-It is possible that you are licensed correctly but never used AWR reports on this specific database - in that case, DBCollect thinks you are not licensed and gives up.
+1. Check if 'AWR Reports' is a feature that has been used before.
+If so, use AWR reports
+2. If AWR usage is not detected but the ```--force``` flag has been specified, use AWR reports
+3. If AWR usage is not detected and no ```--force``` flag is specified, check if STATSPACK is available.
+If so, use Statspack
+4. If we get to this point, give up for this instance and issue an error, continue with the next instance

-If you ARE licensed, you can run dbcollect with the --force option.
+So if you ARE licensed but _dbcollect_ complains, you can run dbcollect with the --force option.
 DBcollect will only warn about the AWR detection and just generate the reports anyway.

 **Use the `--force` flag ONLY if you are sure you are correctly licensed!
 **